ptarmiganlabs/butler-cw/README.md

 logLevel: verbose         # Log level.
 Possible log levels are silly, debug, verbose, info, warn, error
 fileLogging: true         # true/false to enable/disable logging to disk file

+# Configuration of Butler CW's scheduler
+scheduler:
+  startup:
+    showPerAppSchedule:
+      enable: true        # Should the first itemCount scheduled runs be shown for each app, on startup?
+      itemCount: 10       # Number of coming runs to show for each app
+  timeZone: LOCAL           # Valid values are UTC and LOCAL.
+Default value is UTC

 # Heartbeats can be used to send "I'm alive" messages to some other tool, e.g. an infrastructure monitoring tool
 # The concept is simple: The remoteURL will be called at the specified frequency.
 The receiving tool will then know
 # that Butler CW is alive.